-- Course: BA Thai and Southeast Asian Studies
+- Course: Thai and Southeast Asian Studies

 I chose my degree in Thai and Southeast Asian Studies at Leeds as I wanted to learn about another culture.
 After travelling and teaching English in both India and Thailand between school and University I felt that I had only begun to scrape the surface of understanding Asia and I soon realised that the language barrier was responsible for this.